 Content planning and calendar

 It’s common for content teams to regularly meet to discuss and update the content strategy.
-Make sure SEO is represented in these meetings, and have your SEO representative perform early groundwork prior to the meeting.
-Data-driven suggestions can’t be brainstormed on the fly, so early long-tail keyword research will be a good first step.
-The whole team can then brainstorm content ideas based on high-opportunity and long-tail keywords.
+Make sure SEO is represented in these meetings.
+More importantly, have your SEO manager perform early groundwork prior to the meeting.
+You can’t make data-driven suggestions on the fly, so early keyword research will be a good first step.
+The whole team can then brainstorm content ideas based on high-opportunity category terms and long-tail keyword variations.

 Use a platform like CoSchedule, DivvyHQ, or Skyword to manage content calendars and workflows.
 This is half the battle when it comes to automating the content creation process; the other half is making sure the process is consistent.
 The same people should be responsible for the same things each time.
 They should also know exactly who to pass the content to when their role is complete.
 The process should feel like an assembly line.